 Your goal in responding to reviews is to create a “first contact resolution” experience, meaning that you want to take care of the customer’s issues on the first attempt.
 If you do a good job and “Acknowledge, Apologize, and Make it Right,” then mission accomplished—there’s a good chance that the customer will return and update their review with a higher rating.
 Even if they don’t return, you’ve at least created a public response so that you’re not scaring other customers away.
 That in itself is hugely important.

 Customers who experience ‘first contact resolution’ are twice as likely to visit again.

 If you need to follow-up with a customer based on a question or response they leave, great.
 If you happen to know that the customer has returned to your business and had a good experience, feel free to ask them to update their review if they don’t do so on their own.
 Just remember to keep it a polite request.

 Important Note: In order to respond to customer reviews on sites like Yelp, you first need to claim your business page.
-If you’re not sure how to do that, check out our blog post “Top 5 Review Sites Where You Absolutely Must Claim Your Business Page.”
+If you’re not sure how to do that, check out our blog post on how to claim your review site business page.

 Hi [insert customer name],

 I am very sorry to hear you were unhappy with [short summary of customer complaints].
 Here at [insert your business name], we try to make sure every customer has a great experience.
 I am working with our staff to fully address the concerns you raised, and I hope that you will visit us again.
 If you have additional concerns or would like to discuss how we’re working to improve our customer experience, please contact me at [insert phone # or email address].
 Thanks, and we hope to see you again!

 Save time by monitoring all your reviews in one location, with the added benefit of SpotOn's proprietary algorithm that helps improve your overall rating on review sites over time.

 Let's see how we can help